DPFs reduce diesel soot emissions by 80% but they're not suitable for everyone

 We're seeing some evidence of DPF systems failing to regenerate even on cars used mainly on motorways.

 On cars with a very high sixth gear the engine revs may be too low to generate sufficient exhaust temperature for regeneration.
-Occasional harder driving in lower gears should be sufficient to burn off the soot in such cases.
+Occasional driving in a lower gear to maintain around 2,000rpm should be sufficient to burn off the soot in such cases (refer to the vehicle handbook).

 DPF regeneration will be initiated by the ECU every 300 miles or so depending on vehicle use and will take 5 to 10 minutes to complete.
-You shouldn't notice anything other than perhaps a puff of white smoke from the exhaust when the process is completed.
+You may notice other symptoms and a puff of blue smoke from the exhaust, similar to an engine burning oil, when the process is complete.

 There's no evidence in AA breakdown data that the problem's going away – newer car models seem just as likely to suffer DPF problems if not driven 'correctly' as those built when DPF's were introduced.